 Columbus State's historic 2017 postseason run, which started with a victory over the defending regional champions, continued with last second shot to clinch the district final, and ended with a successful trip to the national championship.

-Since transitioning to DIII in 2016, Thompson has produced two NJCAA All-Americans, Rodney Willis and Mario Young.
+Since transitioning to DIII in 2016, Thompson has produced three NJCAA All-Americans, Rodney Willis, Mario Young, and Chris Byrd.
 Young was also named an NABC All-American and invited to participate in the prestigious NJCAA/NABC All-Star game in Las Vegas.
 Additionally, for the first time in school history, Columbus State produced a two-time academic all-American in men's basketball, Grant Dierksheide.

 The District II Coach of the Year has maintained over a .500 conference record over the past three seasons, despite competing nearly exclusively with DII programs.